Buck Sexton is in on my and and and what about who's Tuesday?

 Great to have you with us.

-Hello Mark it's my pleasure.
+It's my pleasure.

-I would like to comment on the VA that hot button topic that I hope remains that way through the election cycle.
+I would like to comment on the VA, that hot-button topic that I hope remains that way through the election cycle.

-What I like to say is when it's discovered that the people who who receive bonuses knowingly falsified those records, I believe those individuals should be required by law to reimburse that money.
+What I like to say is when it's discovered that the people who receive bonuses knowingly falsified those records, I believe those individuals should be required by law to reimburse that money.

-Well that's that's an excellent idea.
+Well, that's an excellent idea.

 He's just basically like the transient cherry on the cake of the permanent bureaucracy.